5 Climbing Mistakes to Avoid as a New Climber

 Part of avoiding these mistakes is knowing that they exist in the first place.
 That’s why if you’re a new climber, it’s important that you familiarize yourself with all the risks instead of jumping straight into the sport or trying to tackle a wall that is over your skill level.

-To help you with keeping yourself and your climbing partner safe, here are a few of these common mistakes and how to avoid them.
+To help keep yourself and your climbing partner safe, we list a few common climbing mistakes and how to avoid them.

 1. Not Double Checking Your Knots